 When a new slide is created it starts with an empty canvas [?]

 The canvas is the point and click design space in the module editor.
 It forms the largest area of the module editor.

 In this area layers can be selected, moved and resized.
 Animations can also be previewed. area in the module editor [?]
-The "Module Editor", also known as the "Visual Editor", is an interface used to create & modify modules.
+The "Module Editor" is the tool used to create & modify modules.

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX..
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options..
 This area can be filled with layers meant to appear only in that slide and no others.
 Those layers can then be animated in whatever way suits that particular slide best.